andytudhope/living-blue-book/source/knowledge_repo/index.md

 Will be the Sea
 Whatever the drop's philosophy." — Farīd ud-Dīn ʿAṭṭār

+"When I reached Him I saw that His remembering of me preceded my remembrance of Him." — Bayazid Bistami

 "Go, go, go, said the bird: human kind
 Cannot bear very much reality.
 Time past and time future